-There are countless options for wedding rings these days—for women and men.
-The variety of styles available provides ample opportunity for brides and grooms to express their individual style and taste with their wedding band selection.
-Many couples love the symbolism of matching wedding bands to honor their marriage and commitment.
-Wearing matching wedding bands is a romantic and enduring way to honor one another.
+There are countless options for wedding rings these days—for women and men alike.
+The variety of styles available provides ample opportunity for brides and grooms to express their individuality and taste through their wedding band selection.
+Many couples see the symbolism of matching wedding bands as a way of honoring their marriage and commitment.

 History of Matching Wedding Bands

-Although wedding rings and jewelry date back to era of early Egyptians, it wasn’t until World War II that grooms started wearing wedding rings more routinely.
+Although wedding rings and jewelry date back to ancient Egypt, it wasn’t until World War II that grooms started wearing wedding rings more routinely.
 Soldiers found that wearing a wedding ring was a nice reminder of the enduring love and commitment back home.

 What are Matching Wedding Bands?